 Earn your MA in Art, Education, and Community Practice

-Our community of socially engaged artists/designers, educators, activists, and community organizers work together to create critical art interventions that inspire dialogue and catalyze social change.
+Our community of socially engaged artists/designers, educators, and activists works together to create critical art interventions that catalyze social change.
 This intimate and interdisciplinary program connects art and social justice, grounded in a pedagogy of hope and possibility.Request Info

 Official Degree Title